Site icon Housing News

 Should you buy an unregistered property?

-What is a resale property?
+What is an unregistered property?

-Registered resale property Unregistered resale property
+Registered property Unregistered property

 A property, which is registered, is protected under law in case of disputes.
 An unregistered property is not protected under law in case of disputes.